sharkymark/coder-hw/README.md

 1. list all users
 1. show authenticated user information
 1. list environment variable values with session token partially masked
+1. list deployment build information
 1. quit the app

+When the app starts, it checks that environment variables have been entered and does test API calls to retrieve Coder release, # of users, templates and workspaces.

 ## Dev Container